-The district shall annually conduct an lockdown drill at all schools in the District in collaboration with local law enforcement management personnel.
+The District shall annually conduct a lockdown drill at all schools in the District in collaboration with local law enforcement, medical professionals, fire department officials, and emergency management personnel.
 The lockdown drill training will include use of the District's emergency communications method with law enforcement.
-Students will be included in the drills to the extent that developmentally appropriate for the age of both the students and grade configuration of the school.
+Students will be included in the drills to the extent that is developmentally appropriate for the age of both the students and grade configuration of the

 Drills may be conducted during the instructional day or during non-instructional time periods.
-Other types of emergency drills may also be conducted to test the implementation of the District's emergency plans in the event of violence, terrorist attack, natural disaster, other emergency, or the District's emergency communication with law enforcement method.
+Other types of emergency drills may also be conducted to test the implementation of the District's emergency plans in the event of violence, terrorist attack, natural disaster, other emergency, or the District's emergency communication with law enforcement methods.
 Students shall be included in the drills to the extent practicable.